Her0Zer0/Bash-Bang-Shabang/linux_command_instruction/2.Finding_Things/c.Basic_Searching.md

 ## Basic Searching

-Searching tools are some of the most useful with the terminal because of the obviously limited graphical display, and if used properly can save you lots of time versus using a gui.
+Searching tools are very useful with the terminal because of the obviously limited graphical display, and if properly used can save you lots of time versus using a gui.

 Some of the tools we are going to talk explicitly about here are